MACE: A Flexible Framework for Membership Privacy Estimation in Generative Models: The Membership Privacy Risk Quantification

 \subsection{For the accuracy-based metric}

-To define the optimal membership advantage, we first introduce the membership advantage of an adversary $\cA$ given the query $Q_S$, as given in Definition 4 of \citet{yeom2018privacy}. \begin{definition} The membership advantage of $Q_S$ by an adversary $\cA$ is defined as
+To define the optimal membership advantage, we first introduce the membership advantage of an adversary $\cA$ given the query $Q_S$, as given in Definition 4 of \citet{yeom2018privacy}.
+We define the membership advantage of the query $Q_S$ by an adversary $ {\cal A}$ as the rescaled expected accuracy of the membership inference attack adversary ${\cal A}$.
+When $p=0.5$, the membership advantage is equal to the difference between the adversary’s true and false positive rates.